Xiaoxianyue/Xiaoxianyue.github.io/src/zh/TOEFL/TOEFL_speaking1.md

     3. sth. helps us to ==release pressure and blow off steam==
 - 延展句：
     1. You know, by …., sb’s mind gets ==freshen up and energy can be recharged full again==.
 So I think is/are of great necessity for sb. to help ==loosening one’s belt== a bit since one’s study/work stress is way overwhelming.

+#### 1.5.2 提升效率

+- 类型词组
+    1. save time
+    2. time efficient
+    3. not time consuming
+    4. enhance efficiency and effectiveness
+    5. boost productivity
+    6. not put a drag on efficiency

+- 观点句
+    1. a lot of time will be save by sth.
+    2. sth. can be very time-efficient
+    3. sth. will not put a drag on efficiency and effectiveness
+- 延展句
+    1. by…., we get to accomplish more than what we had originally planned to.
+In this way, more free time is earned for  us to do other things.
+So we can achieve even more.

+#### 1.5.3 交朋友

+- 观点句
+    1. There’s no doubt that sb’s ==social connection can be widened== this way
+    2. I can ==get acquainted with== more people who share mutual interests with myself
+    3. it helps with enhancing our interpersonal relationship with people.

+- 延展句
+    1. you know, through…., sb. get to know people from different fields/major/social classes, so